Tips and Tricks to Start and Maintain Exercise

 Sit Less

-There are plenty of apps to help remind you to stand such as “Stand Up” or “Awareness.”
+You can also have technology remind you to get moving.
+There are plenty of apps that will send you a message to stand or move around such as “Stand Up” “Big Stretch Reminder,” or Workrave.
 Even small interruptions of standing for 2 minutes after a long bout of sitting may be beneficial for your blood pressure and blood sugar levels.

 Revisit your SMART goals, especially the “why” part of exercising.
 If you’ve taken a break intentionally or unintentionally, give yourself some breathing room to rebuild.
 The cancer experience has periods of more energy and periods of lower energy, so be kind to yourself.
 Revise the intensity or duration of your exercise prescription, as you’ll have to start a little slower and build back up to where you were before this pause.

 Variety is the spice of life!
-People who perform different types of exercises are more likely to avoid boredom and keep up with their exercise plan.
+People who perform different types of exercises are more likely to avoid boredom and keep up with their exercise plans.

 Each exercise uses muscles in a particular way, so adding in variety increases the chances that you are exercising different muscles.
 Take a new class at the gym or try a community program.
 If you are uncertain about the class, see if they have lessons for beginners or free sessions that would enable you to try it out.
-There are also plenty of online exercise classes that you can take for free.
+There are also plenty of online exercise classes that you can take for free that are great to use, especially when your white blood cell count is low and you are at risk for infections.
 Building confidence with different exercises is an important part of building the habit of exercise into your life.

-Problem solve around issues that may sidetrack your intentions to exercise
+Problem solving around issues that may sidetrack your intentions to exercise

 Make a list of reasons that you might not exercise and how you will deal with them.